-High doses of individual amino acids should not be taken for long periods of time.
+High doses of individual amino acids should not be taken for long periods.

 Very high doses of leucine can cause low blood sugar (hypoglycemia).
 It can also cause pellagra.
-Symptoms of this can include skin lesions, hair loss, and gastrointestinal problems.
+Symptoms can include skin lesions, hair loss, and gastrointestinal problems.

 Pregnant or lactating women should not use leucine supplements.

-People who have maple syrup urine disease, a rare inherited problem, should not take it.
-Nor should they take the other branched chain amino acids.
-These include isoleucine and valine.
+People with maple syrup urine disease, a rare inherited problem, should not take it.
+Nor should they take the other branched-chain amino acids.
+These include isoleucine and Valine.

-The interactions of leucine with glucose are not clear, so it should be consumed with caution in people with diabetes.
+The interactions of leucine with glucose are not precise, so it should be consumed with caution in people with diabetes.

-Leucine possesses both blood sugar lowering properties (it can release insulin from the pancreas, it can directly stimulate glucose uptake in a cell without insulin) but also the reverse (by stimulating S6K, it can inhibit insulin-stimulated glucose uptake) .
+Leucine possesses both blood sugar lowering properties (it can release insulin from the pancreas, directly stimulate glucose uptake in a cell without insulin) and the reverse (by enabling S6K, it can inhibit insulin-stimulated glucose uptake).

-Leucine tends to supplement in the range of 39 mg / kg / day and 45 mg / Kg / day for sedentary people.
-It tends to be taken on an empty stomach or with meals, accompanied by plenty of water.
+Leucine tends to supplement in 39 mg / kg / day and 45 mg / Kg/day for sedentary people.
+It tends to be taken on an empty stomach or with meals accompanied by plenty of water.